 There are different approaches to this politeness issue.
-Some hosting companies might use the "Sir" formula and some web hosting companies the "you" formula (I don't think there are many using the "Ya" word).
-It's all a matter of taste.
-There are web hosting companies employing the "friendly above all" approach and companies employing the "respectful above all" approach.
+Some hosting companies might use the “Sir” formula and some web hosting companies the “you” formula.
+It’s all a matter of taste.
+There are web hosting companies employing the “friendly above all” approach and companies employing the “respectful above all” approach.

 Note that because you’re not hosted by them yet, your question comes from someone they don’t know and can’t verify if it’s a client or not.
 You could be asked to provide some form of client identification in order to receive an answer, but I doubt this will happen.